tmyeomans/OpenYYC/README.md

 ## Statistics Canada data
 * There are several Statistics Canada layers in the datasets.
-Should these be considered part of Calgary's data since they are on the Open Portal or should this be treated separately?
+Should these be considered part of Calgary's data since they are on the Open Portal and the city has decided to include them or should this be treated separately?

 ------------------------------------------

 # Work In Progress/Next Steps

-* Clean up json code to extract all desired categories (jsons are not consistent)
+* Review JSON code for opportunties - datasets are inconsistent in content and completion
-* Clean previously written code
+* Develop code that indicates binary presence or absence of data
-* Develop a code that indicates presence or absence of data, not the counts
+* Decide what to do with dataset tags

 -------------------------------------------